Harshdeep1996/igem_2020/README.md

 # iGEM 2020 - EPFL team's Github
 This repository has the necessary code, CAD and circuit files in order to build your own ExpressEAU.

+### Software used

+1. Tinkercad: Used to make the CAD designs for 3D print, using `STL` files (https://www.tinkercad.com/)
+2. Circuit Diagram: Used to make circuit schematics using an online IDE (https://www.circuit-diagram.org/)

 ### Hardware Components used

 #### Microcontroller: Arduino Nano